Skip to content

 7. Digital Signature Certificate (DSC)

-The proposed directors must obtain a Digital Signature Certificate (DSC), which is required for signing electronic documents and forms during the conversion process.
+The proposed directors must obtain a Digital Signature Certificate (DSC) to sign electronic documents and forms during the conversion process.

 8. Director Identification Number (DIN)

-A Director Identification Number (DIN) must be obtained for all directors of the newly formed Private Limited Company.
+All directors of the newly formed Private Limited Company must obtain a Director Identification Number (DIN).
 If the directors don’t already have a DIN, they will need to apply for one through the MCA portal.

 Step-by-Step Process to Convert LLP to Private Limited Company